seabrus/getmeta/README.md

 }
 ```

-This code will run on the event `blur` when it happens on the website address input.
-It gets the `url` value, validates it, shows an animated gif to indicate that loading is in progress, and calls GetMeta().
+This code will run on the event `blur` when it happens for the input with a website address.
+Then it gets the `url` value, validates it, shows an animated gif to indicate that loading is in progress, and calls `GetMeta()` function.